What to know about condo associations: Your guide to rules, fees, and insurance

 The condo association is responsible for managing the shared aspects of the condo, including hallways, the exterior of the building, and any amenities such as pools.
 That means the association collects any fees, allocates funds as needed, and creates and enforces rules regarding the use of the building and its amenities.

 The association generally governs how owners can use shared spaces.
-Condo owners own and control the interior of their units, which are not subject to regulation by the board or its rules.
-However, renovations and changes that affect other units may be subject to its control.
+Condo owners own and control the interior of their units, which are not subject to regulation by the board or its rules, and share ownership of common elements.
+However, renovations and changes that affect other units or shared systems, such as plumbing, may be subject to the association’s control.

 Condo association vs. homeowners association